mismanc/shop-container/README.md

 Open [http://localhost](http://localhost) to view it in your browser.

+## Available Parameters

 In the `docker-compose.yml` file you can set

 #### `SHOP_MAIL_RECEIVER`

-environment variable parameter for `web-shop` container to send email after order creation.
+environment variable for `web-shop` container to send email after order creation.